htet75/User_Thread_Library/REPORT.md

 ### User Thread Testing
 The user thread were mainly tested using the **uthread_(hello/yield).x** apps.
-Custom apps were also created to further test the round_robin behavior of the app.
+Custom apps, **test_uthread.x** was also created to test the user thread.
+The apps creates three threads and executes them in round-robin fashion using cooperative scheduling.
+Each thread executes a loop of three iterations and yields the CPU to the next thread in line after each iteration.
+The program also prints messages from each thread and the message includes thread number, iteration number, beginning of its execution and its exiting.

 ## Semaphore Implementation
 Semaphores are useful to regulate access to common resources when using multiple